wowsims/wotlk/README.md

 # Recompiles the ts only for the given spec (e.g. make host_elemental_shaman)
 make host_$spec

-# Recompiles the `wowsimwotlk` server binary and runs it, hosting /dist directory at http://localhost:3333/wotlk.
+# Recompiles the `wowsimclassic` server binary and runs it, hosting /dist directory at http://localhost:3333/classic.
 # This is the fastest way to iterate on core go simulator code so you don't have to wait for client rebuilds.
 # To rebuild client for a spec just do 'make $spec' and refresh browser.
 make rundevserver